mnmnotmail/website/biz-b2b.md

 ### Competition

-Some consumer-facing enterprises like banks offer custom mobile phone apps which present notifications to the user.
+Some enterprises offer custom mobile phone apps which enable direct interactions with the user.
 However these are very expensive to design/build & operate, and pose security and privacy risks to the user.
 They're often badly designed, irritating users and limiting usage.
 Many such apps don't store received data locally, so depend on connectivity to the network for any use.